Types of boilers:

 3. Erosion of parts.

 4. Lubrication to be washed away in reciprocating machinery.
-Since water is incompressible, water trapped in cylinders can cause fracture.
+Since water is incompressible, water trapped in cylinders can cause the fracture.

 The most common practice to avoid carryover is: